 I think that God created motherhood to show me how sinful and inadequate I am at being a good mother…and thus how much I desperately need Him and His grace.
-Because there is nothing more humbling than being a mother.
+Because there is nothing more humbling than being a mother who feels like she’s not enough.

 Except for being a mother of a sick child.